iozsaygi/sdl-hot-reload/README.md

 Currently, the hot reloading works as follows:

 1. Launch the `Engine` project
-2. Press `ESC` to trigger a new build of game code and reload it while the engine is running
+2. Press `Space` to trigger a new build of game code and reload it while the engine is running
     - Keybind can be changed by visiting the [Engine.cpp](https://github.com/iozsaygi/sdl-hot-reload/blob/main/Engine/Engine.cpp) file
 3. Change the game code and reload it at runtime by repeating step two